CoreySumma/sms-generator-deploy/README.md

 <u>SMS AI Generator</u>

 <img
-    src="src/assets/SPA ss.png"
+    src="src/assets/SMSss.png"
     width="800" height="400"
 />

 ## Description:
-This is a React application that utilizes Open AI's API, and Trilio's API to generate a random text to someone who is calling you so you can have some fun while filtering calls.
+This is a React application that utilizes Open AI's API, and Trilio's API to generate a random text to someone who is calling(Poen AI), and send it(Twilio), so you can have some fun while filtering calls.

 ## Using the App
 </div>